Photo of Great Horned Owl and Owlet by Janine Schutt

 In the event that an interview is needed, you will be contacted by phone or email.

-Award Presentation: The scholarship committee will contact recipient no later than May 1st.
-Recipient will be announced and introduced at the May 9th general meeting of the Kitsap Audubon Society (hybrid meeting in person and via Zoom).
+• The scholarship committee will contact recipient no later than May 10th.
+Recipient will be announced and introduced at the May 14th general meeting of the Kitsap Audubon Society (hybrid meeting in person and via Zoom).

 KAS Ann Sleight Memorial Scholarship Application Form